Research & Sustainability

 Our in-house research centres with their technological prowess add to the versatility of our product range.
 These innovation hubs consistently design creative solutions across our value chain – from forests to pulp and non-woven fibre.

-Involved in the R&D of forestry, the institute focusses on improving plantation technology and management practices to optimize fibre yields.
-In addition to R&D, the institute also undertakes initiatives to educate farmers about improving product yield and earning a sustainable livelihood.
+Clonal Production Centre (CPC) is nourished by the Harihar Polyfibers unit at Harihar, Karnataka-India, where the only Rayon Grade Pulp Plant in India is located.
+The CPC is involved in the development of genetically improved high yielding Pulp Wood Species and promotion of large scale Clonal Plantations.
+The institute focusses on improving plantation technology and management practices to optimize fibre yields.
+It also undertakes initiatives to educate farmers about improving product yield and earning a sustainable livelihood.

 The Pulp & Fibre Innovation Centre (PFIC) is the central research facility which focuses on product development, sustainable processes, product performance enhancement and quality improvement.
 The PFIC is housed at the Aditya Birla Science & Technology Company, the central research and development facility of the Aditya Birla Group.